 Bob also launched Envision Learning Partners.
 Envision Learning Partners fulfills the original promise of charter schools to serve as demonstration sites for innovative educational practices to transform the broader public school system.
 Envision Learning Partners works with schools, districts and networks across the country as they adopt the Envision Schools College and Career Ready Student Performance Assessment System.

 Bob is recognized nationally as a leader in high school redesign, Project Based Learning, 21st century skills education, and performance assessment.
 The William and Flora Hewlett Foundation has recognized Bob as a Senior Deeper Learning Fellow.
 He is the author of Transforming Schools: Using Project-Based Learning, Performance Assessment and Common Core Standards, published by Jossey-Bass Wiley.

-Previously, as a teacher Bob founded Academy X, an award-winning leadership and humanities program at Sir Francis Drake High School in San Anselmo, California.
-In 1999, Drake High was named one of thirteen New American High Schools by U.S. Secretary of Education Richard Riley.
+As a teacher, Bob founded Academy X, an award-winning leadership and humanities program at Sir Francis Drake High School in San Anselmo, California.
+In 1999, Drake High was named one of 13 New American High Schools by U.S. Secretary of Education Richard Riley.
 In 2000, the school was featured on the cover of U.S. News & World Report as an example of successful high school reform.